 Issuers participating in the AHCT Individual marketplace must agree to offer QHPs to any eligible consumer seeking to purchase such coverage for a term of twelve (12) months for coverage beginning on January 1st of a given plan year, or a term that shall last for the remainder of the plan year when coverage starts on February 1st or later in a given plan year.
-The open enrollment period for the 2018 plan year will begin on November 1, 2017 and end on January 31, 2018.
-The Issuer will also agree to offer its QHPs during special enrollment periods to eligible enrollees, and their currently enrolled eligible co-beneficiaries, where applicable, who may experience a valid change in circumstances as defined in 45 C.F.R. §155.420 or 45 C.F.R. §155.420(d)(9).
+The open enrollment period for the 2019 plan year will begin on November 1, 2018 and end on December 15, 2018.
+AHCT reserves the right to modify the dates of this open enrollment period.
+The Issuer will also agree to offer its QHPs during special enrollment periods to eligible consumers or enrollees, and their eligible co-beneficiaries, where applicable, who may experience a valid change in circumstances as defined in 45 C.F.R. §155.420.

 Issuers participating in the SHOP marketplace must permit a qualified employer to begin to offer coverage for its small group at any point during the year.
-The employer's plan year must consist of the 12-month period beginning with the qualified employer's effective date of coverage (45 C.F.R. §155.725(b)) and last for the following 12 months after the effective date.
-Issuers offering QHPs through the SHOP marketplace must also charge the same contract rate for each month of the applicable small employer's policy year in accordance with 45 C.F.R. §156.285(3).
+The employer's plan year must consist of the 12-month period beginning with the qualified employer's effective date of coverage (45 C.F.R. §155.726(b)) and last for the following 12 months after the effective date.
+Issuers offering QHPs through the SHOP marketplace must also charge the same contract rate for each month of the applicable small employer's policy year in accordance with 45 C.F.R. §156.286(3).

-AHCT offers Issuers a state-wide marketplace to make it easier for individuals and small employers and their employees to compare plans and buy health insurance.
-Only health plans certified as a QHP by AHCT for the 2018 plan year can be sold through the AHCT marketplace.
+AHCT offers Issuers a statewide marketplace to make it easier for individuals and small employers and their employees to compare plans and buy health insurance.
+Only health plans certified as a QHP by AHCT for the 2019 plan year can be sold through the AHCT marketplace.